Permission Troubleshooting

 Solution:

-2. Verify permission value includes bit 64
+3. Verify permission value includes the correct hash bit

 4. Retry transaction signing